-You get to Las Vegas and you want to play cards?
-Yes, poker seems complicated and frankly you could never bluff.
-Yeah, you and me both.
-No worries, play blackjack.
-You can count to twenty -one, right?
+Once you get to Las Vegas, you might want to play cards.
+Yes, poker seems complicated and you might have difficulty knowing how to bluff.
+But you don't need to worry—you can still play blackjack.
+After all, you can count to 21, right?

-The game is quite easy to learn and in Las Vegas most casinos have gaming lessons scheduled to help you learn the basics.
-If you stick to a few simple rules you will be able to increase your odds of wining.
-You should be aware that no technique can guarantee that you'll win.
-As my father always told me before I hit the Las Vegs strip.
-"Those lights are not free, someone has to pay for them."
-So be careful with your gambling budget and stick to a plan.
+The game is quite easy to learn, and in Las Vegas, most casinos have gaming lessons scheduled to help you learn the basics.
+If you stick to a few simple rules, you will be able to increase your odds of winning.
+However, be aware that no technique can guarantee that you'll win.
+Be careful with your gambling budget, and stick to a plan.

 If you have: – You should:

-With Soft hands, things change a bit.
-A soft hand includes any hand that uses an Ace as an 11 instead of a 1, such as a “Soft 17”, which includes and ace and a 6.
+With soft hands, things change a bit.
+A soft hand includes any hand that uses an Ace as an 11 instead of a 1, such as a “Soft 17”, which includes an ace and a 6.

-18 hit when dealer's card is six or less; stand when dealer's card is seven or more
+- 18 – Hit when dealer's card is 6 or less; stand when dealer's card is 7 or higher.

-On a busy weekend night you will see that the table limits go up so keep that in mind when sitting at a table.
-Also, if you are looking to start with a little less money avoid the luxury resorts like Bellagio, Wynn and Palazzo and instead find a table at casinos such as the Flamingo, Bally's and the LINQ.
+On a busy weekend night, you will see that the table limits go up so keep that in mind when sitting at a table.
+Also, if you are looking to start with a little less money, avoid the luxury resorts such as Bellagio, Wynn, and Palazzo.
+Instead, find a table at casinos such as the Flamingo, Bally's, and the LINQ.